mohitrathods/documentation/content/applications/inventory_and_mrp/inventory/management/planning/scheduled_dates.rst

       :align: center
       :alt: Set *Delivery Date* in a sales order.
 Enables delivery lead times feature.

-View the following sections below to automatically compute expected delivery dates.
+The following sections demonstrate how to automatically compute expected delivery dates.

 Customer lead time
 ------------------

-Set the customer lead time on each the product form, by navigating to the product itself from :menuselection:`Sales app --> Products --> Products`.
+Set the customer lead time on each product form by navigating to the products page.
+To do so, go to :menuselection:`Sales app --> Products --> Products`.
 Select the desired product and switch to the :guilabel:`Inventory` tab.
 Under the :guilabel:`Customer Lead Time` field, fill in the number of calendar days required to fulfill the delivery order from start to finish.
-Thus, customer lead time has another name: delivery lead time.

 .. example::
    Set a 14-day customer lead time for the `Coconut-scented candle` by navigating to its product form.
-Then, in the :guilabel:`Inventory` tab, type `14.00` days into the field, :guilabel:`Customer Lead Time`.
+Then, in the :guilabel:`Inventory` tab, type `14.00` days into the :guilabel:`Customer Lead Time` field.

    .. image:: scheduled_dates/customer-LT.png
       :align: center